 - Take a look at pipes and drains for cracks and breakage.
 If leaves and other debris have accumulated in grids and drains, then clear them away.
 Check wall areas near to drainpipes for water stains.

 - Dig out your binoculars and take a look at the roof.
 Check for missing slates and tiles.
 Does the chimney look in good working order?
 Are there any outward signs of damage such as cracks or leaning?
 Vegetation growing out of your chimney could be a sign of water damage.
 Is there any visible sign of a blockage in the gutters?
 If you notice any problems with your roof, call out a professional.
+Contacting a professional for leaky roof repair is essential to help prevent further damage to your property and ensure the integrity of your roof's structure.
+Taking timely action can save you from potentially costly repairs and protect your home from water-related issues in the long run.

 - Check fencing for holes and general wear and tear.
 When was the last time you treated and varnished the wood?
 Assess whether this needs to be repeated.